 “have cut.”
 This is partially true, and partially a prophetic perfect idiom, which could be translated “I will cut them in pieces” (cp.
 NET).
 By the time of Hosea, Israel had disobeyed God over and over, and had suffered for it.
 However, they had not yet suffered the destruction that was about to come upon them.

-Since Israel had already suffered greatly for her sins, we did not feel that it was right to ignore the past tense of the context and verb and translate the verse as a future event like the NET Bible does.
+Since Israel had already suffered greatly for her sins, the fact that the verb is past tense should not be ignored completely, even though there is also a future tense meaning to the verb as expressed by the prophetic perfect idiom.
+Whereas some versions translated the verb as a future (cp.
+NET), to translate the verb as a past tense follows the Hebrew text.
 God is loving and patient, and when people turn from Him there are usually many warnings and chances to repent before total disaster comes.
 In this case, the destruction of Israel had already begun to happen, but its complete destruction was still future.
 [For more on the prophetic perfect idiom, see commentary on Ephesians 2:6].

 “by the prophets.”
 The prophets did not execute God’s judgment on the Israelites, the Israelites brought disasters on themselves by their own sin.
 Nevertheless, what the prophets spoke by revelation played an important role in bringing God’s will to pass.
 When a prophet spoke by revelation, having trust and confidence in the words that he or she was speaking, the words had spiritual power and made an impact in both the spiritual and physical world.
 Although God can act in the world without help from human agents, the fact that God sometimes directs humans to speak into the physical world the revelation that He gives to them shows that the action that humans take is important in getting God’s work done.
 The majority of the time prophets speak, they speak about God and what He has done or will do.
 But sometimes the prophets themselves speak the words of God to bring things to pass on earth, which is a major reason why Hosea 6:5 says God cut people in pieces by the prophets.
 While there are times when that could just mean the prophets spoke warnings about disasters that came to pass when the people ignored the warnings, it can also mean the words of the prophets directly affected what happened on earth.